Without reflection, we go blindly our way, creating more unintended consequences, and failing to achieve anything useful. —Margaret J. Wheatley

-The important thing Coach Mike emphasized was to ask ourselves some hard questions and to be ready to face them.
+A self-audit is asking yourself the hard questions.
+And the important most thing Coach Swider emphasized?
+He said to ask ourselves some hard questions and to be ready to face the answers.

 I went home and practiced doing self-audits quite often.
 And I’ve learned a lot.
 For instance:Life is a little easier when you're honest with yourself.
 Click To Tweet